Shooting Mystery is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Meanwhile, most iron sights block the lower half of where you’re sighting.

-Red dot sights allow you to see where your shot pattern hit.
-Then you can change accordingly.
-Target acquisition will improve.
+Red dots allow you to see where your shot pattern hits.
+You can change accordingly and target acquisition will improve.

 Night vision equipment can also be used better with a red dot since the light from the reticle can illuminate targets better.